-In accordance with Government Auditing Standards, we have also issued our report dated May 24, 2021, on our consideration of Clinch-Powell Resource Conservation & Development Council, Inc's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness Clinch-Powell Resource.
+In accordance with Government Auditing Standards, we have also issued our report dated March 3, 2023, on our consideration of Clinch-Powell Resource Conservation & Development Council, Inc's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness Clinch-Powell Resource Conservation & Development Council, Inc's internal control.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Clinch-Powell Resource Conservation & Development Council, Inc.'s internal control over financial reporting and compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Clinch-Powell Resource Conservation & Development Council, Inc.'s internal control over financial reporting and compliance.